wavefrontHQ/docs/pages/doc/telegraf_details.md

 permalink: telegraf_details.html
 summary: Troubleshoot your Telegraf installation
 ---

-A common way to get data into Tanzu Observability by Wavefront is to send those data from a Telegraf agent to a Wavefront proxy.
+A common way to collect and send metric data to Tanzu Observability by Wavefront is through the use of a Telegraf agent  configured to relay the metrics to a Wavefront proxy.
 This doc page has some Telegraf troubleshooting information.
 See [Proxy Troubleshooting](proxies_troubleshooting.html) for details on resolving proxy problems.

 ## Telegraf Connection Errors